moh-dar709/CryptoTrader-CS2212/README.md

 - Strategy-D uses dogecoin and terrausd.

 We got inspiration for the LoginSystem class from a tutorial found online: https://www.tutorialsfield.com/login-form-in-java-swing-with-source-code/.
-Only the JFrame elements were inspred by the tutorial, integrating the LoginSystem into the the program was done by us.
+Only the JFrame elements were inspired by the tutorial, integrating the LoginSystem into the the program was done by us.